-Some webOS Enyo employees said to be jumping from HP to GoogleAlex Wagner - Deputy Managing Editor, News Desk
+Some webOS Enyo employees said to be jumping from HP to GoogleAlex Wagner - Editorial Director of News and Content

 It's been a while since webOS was in the headlines, but last night some information related to the platform surfaced, and unfortunately it's not really good news.
 Sources speaking to The Verge say that several members of the Enyo team will be leaving HP soon to jump to Google.
 Enyo is the application framework for webOS that was introduced with the TouchPad and is part of HP's move to open source webOS.
 It's said that only a portion of the Enyo team is moving to Google, but part of the group that is switch is Matt McNulty, the head of the project.
 There's no word yet on what the Google-bound Enyo workers will do once they arrive at the search company.
 HP released a statement concerning Open webOS, assuring us that the work is on schedule with the roadmap that it announced earlier this year: